Nocory/netlify-cms-loader/README.md

 Option | Default | Description
 ---|---|---
 collection  | ''    | **(required)** Name of the collection you want to retrieve.
-file        | ''    | If specified and `collection` is a file collection, then only this single file will be processed.
-(Loader output will become a single object instead of an array of objects) parseBody   | true  | If the entry has a `body` field, then it will be parsed to HTML. includeBody | false | Include the body in the loaders output?
-(The body will always be present in the emitted .json file to be fetched by the client on demand) keys        | []    | Only include these fields in the loaders output.
-(The emitted .json file always contains all fields) limit       | 0     | If not 0, limit output to n entries.
-(The n newest entries, if the entries file name starts with and is derived from the entries creation date) emitJSON    | true  | Convert CMS files to JSON format and emit them to the output directory. (you can set this to false if you only need the direct loader output and don't intend to fetch any emitted .json files later on) outputDirectory | 'cms' | Emitted JSON files are written to this directory.
+file        | ''    | If specified and `collection` is a file collection, then only the file entry with this name will be processed.
+(Loader output will become a single object instead of an array of objects) parseBody   | true  | If true and if the entry has a `body` field, then Markdown will be parsed to HTML. includeBody | false | If true, then the (parsed) body will be included in the loaders output.
+(The body will always be present in the emitted .json file to be fetched by the client on demand) fields        | []    | Only include these fields in the loaders output.
+(Value should be an array of strings.
+The emitted .json file always contains all fields) limit       | 0     | If not 0, limit output to n entries.
+(The n newest entries, if the entries filename on disk starts with and is derived from the entries creation date) emitJSON    | true  | Convert CMS files to JSON format and emit them to the output directory.
+(You can set this to false if you only need the direct loader output and don't intend to fetch any emitted .json files later on) outputDirectory | 'cms' | Emitted JSON files are written to this directory.
 The final path is "outputDirectory/collection/filename.json". (this path will be included as the `filePath` property in the loaders output)

 ---
 #### What the loader does
-* processes the required collection files
+* loads and processes the required collection files
 * adds `hasBody` property to the output, if file has a body field
 * adds `filePath` property to the output, if a .json file is emitted
 * returns collection data as array of objects